-Enter the torque and speed into the calculator to determine the motor constant.
-The motor constant is a measure of the efficiency and performance of a motor.
+Enter the torque constant and winding resistance into the calculator to determine the motor constant.
+The motor constant (Km) is a motor figure of merit that relates torque capability to copper (I2R) loss in the windings.

 Motor Constant Formula

-The following formula is used to calculate the motor constant.
+The following formula is used to calculate the motor constant (also called a motor “figure of merit” based on copper loss).

 Variables: